 Please be aware that this post may contain affiliate links.
-This means I may receive a commission if you choose to make a purchase via these links, at no extra cost to you.
-Please refer to my full disclosure policy for more information.
+This means we may receive a commission if you choose to make a purchase via these links, at no extra cost to you.
+Please refer to our full disclosure policy for more information.

-Just imagine, you have that beautifully designed website, expertly crafted conversion copy and are working your socks off to attract and bring in your ideal clients that are both a dream to work with and that you KNOW you can provide epic value to.
-The dream yes?
+Just imagine, you have that beautifully designed website, expertly crafted conversion copy and are working your socks off to attract and bring in your ideal clients that are both a dream to work with and whom you KNOW you can provide epic value for.
+The dream, yes?
 When you onboard a new client, you are inviting them behind the curtain into the heart of your business that the public doesn’t see and you bet it better match up (or even better, exceed) their expectations.

 It is not just about what you do for your clients, it is how you do it and actually, I’d even go as far to say the “how” can be even more important in some aspects of your client relationship.